johnkary/johnkary.net/_posts/2012-10-30-git-add-p-the-most-powerful-git-feature-youre-not-using-yet.md

 I have two tools I need to do software development: an editor and version control.

-[The Pragmatic Programmer][] advocates you should know your editor inside and out. **So why don’t you know your version control system just as well?**
+[The Pragmatic Programmer][] advocates you should know your editor inside and out. **So why don't you know your version control system just as well?**

 ### Patch Mode

-If you use git, you’ve used the command `git add`.
-But do you know about git add’s "patch mode" using `git add -p` ?
+If you use git, you've used the command `git add`.
+But do you know about git add's "patch mode" using `git add -p` ?

 Patch mode allows you to stage *parts* of a changed file, instead of the entire file.
 This allows you to make concise, well-crafted commits that make for an easier to read history.

 Since I learned about it a year or so ago, patch mode has taken my git usage to another level.
-It’s one of the most powerful git commands, right up there with rebasing, but much less dangerous!
+It's one of the most powerful git commands, right up there with rebasing, but much less dangerous!

 ### Screencasts

-I have recorded two 10-minute screencasts about how I use git add’s patch mode.
+I have recorded two 10-minute screencasts about how I use git add's patch mode.
 And I want to share them with you for free.

 In the first video I walk you through why patch mode is something **you should be using today**, then demonstrate its basic features.